BinPi123/Dynamic-Evolution-of-Complex-Networks/README.md

-This repo is the official code of Dynamic Evolution of Complex Networks: A Reinforcement Learning Approach Applying Evolutionary Games to Community Structure.
-If you have any question about this paper or code, please contact Bin Pi (binpi2001@gmail.com).
+This repository is the official code of Dynamic Evolution of Complex Networks: A Reinforcement Learning Approach Applying Evolutionary Games to Community Structure.
+If you have any questions about this paper or code, please contact Bin Pi (binpi2001@gmail.com).